 - Use the Homebiotic Nano Sponge to wipe away mold, dirt, and grime without cultivating harmful bacteria found in conventional sponges.
 Allow to dry.

 3. Apply Homebiotic

-After dealing with a mold issue, we recommend spraying Homebiotic on the affected areas of your home once a day for a week, to help the friendly bacteria colony to reestablish and take charge.
+After dealing with a mold issue, we recommend using Homebiotic Spray on the affected areas of your home once a day for a week, to help the friendly bacteria colony to reestablish and take charge.
 After this period, a light mist in each area once per week is usually all that’s needed.
 Most Homebiotic users apply it as the last step of their regular cleaning routine.

 Homebiotic can be sprayed in the following areas to prevent mold: